Lakeside, Florida

 Lakeside is an unincorporated area and census-designated place in Clay County, Florida, United States.
 It is part of the greater Orange Park area and is included in the Jacksonville, Florida Metropolitan Statistical Area.
 The population was 31,275 at the 2020 census, up from 30,943 at the 2010 census.

 Geography

-Lakeside is located in northeastern Clay County at (30.134840, -81.765767).
+Lakeside is located in northeastern Clay County.
 It is bordered on its northeastern edge by the Town of Orange Park.
 To the north is the Bellair-Meadowbrook Terrace CDP, and to the southeast, across Doctors Lake, an inlet of the St. Johns River, is Fleming Island.
 The community of Doctors Inlet is just to the south of Lakeside.

 According to the United States Census Bureau, the CDP has a total area of 40.7 km2, of which 35.0 km2 is land and 5.7 km2, or 13.96%, is water.